RommelTJ/ExercisesAndAlgorithms/interview_tips/3-HowToGetUnstuck.md

     I can beat that time."
     * "The answer will contain n^2​​ items, so I must at least spend that amount of time."

+## When All Else Fails

+1) Make it clear where you are.
+State what you know, what you’re trying to do, and highlight the gap between the two.
+The clearer you are in expressing exactly where you’re stuck, the easier it is for your interviewer to help you.

+2) Pay attention to your interviewer.
+If she asks a question about something you just said, there’s probably a hint buried in there.
+Don’t worry about losing your train of thought—drop what you’re doing and dig into her question.